 How many clients do you represent at a time?

-The subtext in this question is simply: will you make time for me and my needs?
-You want to get the agent to divulge information about how they handle their workload and get a good idea about their team’s capacity to meet your needs.
+This might seem like a straightforward question but what you’re really asking is “Will you be able to make time for me and my needs?”
+Ideally, the agent should explain how they handle their workload and their team’s capacity to meet your needs.

-The meat of your phone interview with real estate agents needs to focus on the job at hand.
-Whether you’re buying or selling a house, all that matters at the end of the day is the result.
+The middle of your phone interview should focus on the task at hand.
+You might be buying or selling a home, but all that matters are results.

 Who would I be working with?